Professional

 by your peers, as a professional practising artist, curator, or practitioner.

-Visual Arts funding supports
+Visual Arts funding supports independent

-and create new work (Visual Arts Bursary Award, Agility Award, Markievicz Award,
+work (Visual Arts Bursary Award, Agility Award) and to research, produce and

-Call).
-We also support visual arts organisations to
+also support visual arts organisations to present work and support the

-present work and support the infrastructure of visual arts throughout Ireland, ensuring
+infrastructure of visual arts throughout Ireland, ensuring its sustainability

-its sustainability and vibrancy into the future.
-(Arts Grants Funding,
+and vibrancy into the future.
+(Arts Grants Funding, Strategic Funding).
+You can

 learn more about available funding here.

-Arts Council does not support commercial, charitable or fund raising
+Note: The Arts Council does not support commercial,

 As a potential